Homeostatic plasticity: Mechanisms

-Synaptic scaling has been proposed as a potential mechanism of homeostatic plasticity.
-Homeostatic plasticity can be used to describe a process that maintains the stability of neuronal functions through a coordinated plasticity among subcellular compartments, such as the synapses versus the neurons and the cell bodies versus the axons.
+Synaptic scaling has been labeled as a potential mechanism of homeostatic plasticity.
+Homeostatic plasticity is often used to describe a process that maintains stability of neuronal functions through a coordinated plasticity among subcellular compartments, such as the synapses versus the neurons and the cell bodies versus the axons.
+Synaptic scaling aids in that regulation of neurons as the role of synaptic scaling is to adjust the strength of neuron's excitatory synapses, helping to keep the neurons in check so homeostatic plasticity can achieve its function properly.
 Recently, it was proposed that homeostatic synaptic scaling may play a role in establishing the specificity of an associative memory.

-Homeostatic plasticity also maintains neuronal excitability in a real-time manner through the coordinated plasticity of threshold and refractory period at voltage-gated sodium channels.
+Homeostatic plasticity also uses a separate mechanism to help maintain neuronal excitability in a real-time manner through the coordinated plasticity of threshold and refractory period at voltage-gated sodium channels, keeping them balanced so the barrier remains constant for stable firing actions.